Mac screen privacy guide

 Focus on moments when private windows become visible by accident.

 Screen privacy apps are most useful when they reduce exposure during predictable events: starting a screen share, presenting, working in a shared place, or stepping away from a desk.
+The current US listing for Anti-spy screen 1.5.0 requires macOS 13.0 or later and lists a $2.99 one-time purchase; prices can vary by storefront.

 Screen sharing